joker-b/pi-connect-watch/README.md

 # pi-netwatch

+A small Raspberry Pi program to monitor home network connectivity to the internet.
+Could work on other systems, I used a pi.
+The pi needs to have emailing enabled, and chnage the email address in this repo or your copy will send mail to me rather than you.

-regularly ping common public servers.
+Regularly ping common public servers.
 Keep a log of success or failure.
 Periodically send an email report describing the connectivity situation.

 to run: